How Long Does a Federal Background Check Take? View the Full Timeline

 Fingerprint-Based Checks

-The other kind of background check that may be referred to when using the term federal background check is the type of background check that is required to work for the federal government.
+The other kind of background check that may be referred to when using the term federal background check is the kind of background screening that is required to work for the federal government.
 Virtually all positions with the federal government will require even more through the FBI Identity History Summary Check.1

 This is generally even more thorough than a typical federal background check as it requires the applicant’s fingerprints to be run through a national database.